Helio-Health-Group/store-locator/README.md

 the core requirements are met.
 Note: a dev FE webserver is not included here install an NPM one if it is desired to try out the Pure JS example.

+Also, you will need to install the Google Maps Key.
+If for some reason you did not get one, let us know.
+Or else you are free to use your own if you want (they are free), but please let us know if you do not include it in the submission.

 Final Notes:

 - Submit your own work!
 It's ok to use code-snippets from the old version, and/or stack-overflow, but paraphrase or rewrite in the spirit/purpose of the functionality of this app.
 - Your choice of libraries are up to you.
 Be prepared to explain your choices here.
-- Feel free to choose or improve the styling, it's not required, but it can help!
+- Feel free to choose or improve the UI/styling, it's not required, but it can help!
 - There are bugs and simple input behavior in this example - try to fix/improve them!
+- For submission please zip up the project minus the npm modules or any other files excluded by the .gitignore, and send it back via email.
+Feel free to ask any questions if unsure here.